melissaharijanto/Travel-Log/docs/installation.md

 ```
 npx react-native run-android
 ```
-5. For more information on this method, please visit <a href="https://reactnative.dev/docs/running-on-device">React's official documentation</a>.
+5. For more information on this method, please visit <a href="https://reactnative.dev/docs/running-on-device">React Native's official documentation</a>.

 6. Have fun navigating through!